wilsonkl/sfmflex-release/docs/index.md

 Increase/decrease translation scale | `h/l`
 Increase/decrease rotation scale | `g/;`
 Help popup | `?`

+### How to run the demos locally
+Please clone this repository.
+There are HTML files for each scene in the `visualizations` directory.
+Open these in any web browser (tested: Firefox, Chrome, Safari).

 ## Research Code
 The code pipeline works as follows: